 Learning is a process, and the more you do it the better you understand the subject matter, and with better understanding, memorizing becomes easier.
 This analogy also applies to studying to write exams.
 You shouldn’t only study for exams when you have few days ahead of you.
 The preparation should start early enough to enable you to go through all you’ve learned.

 Your actions and inactions towards an exam day can determine whether you will pass or fail.
 Whatever you do during this period has its repercussions.
 In athletics, a marathon runner wouldn’t begin his/her training just a day to the main event.
-So you should also prepare in advance for a test to have enough time with your books and other reading materials to avoid putting pressure on the brain.
+So you should also prepare in advance for a test and get LearnSmart answers online to have enough time with your books and other reading materials to avoid putting pressure on the brain.
 Here are some strategies you can employ to ensure effective learning as you get closer to examination.

 As you prepare for exams, several things must be considered and your attitude must reflect the seriousness you attach to it.
 As such, you need to: